 Summer is the hot season and it is dry.
 Not the most pleasant of places at that time of year.
 Winter can run to the extreme in the other direction with windy cold days.
 On the other hand, Spring and Fall are just too perfect for words.
 But hey, when was there ever really a bad time to be fishing.

-On Crowley and above, trout season is April 30 through October 31.
+On Crowley and above, trout season is from April 30 through October 31.
 Closed November through March.
 From there through the Gorge, and down, fishing is open all year around with a few exceptions.

 Also, there are restrictions on limits and types of lures used depending on the time of year and the location along the Fishery.
 For example, typically September through October will be lower limits and artificials only.